NikushaKalatozi/nikushakalatozi.github.io/_posts/2018-05-10-Cybercube2018-EternalRomance-Walkthrough.markdown

 + http://192.168.88.236/server-status (CODE:403|SIZE:294)
 {% endhighlight %}
 <br/>
-I've found nothing suspicious here, so I decided to visit webpage to see if there was any kind of hints, I've checked the source code code of index.html and there I've found text which was encrypted via Base64 encryption.
+I've found nothing suspicious here, so I decided to visit webpage to see if there was any kind of hints, I've checked the source code code of index.html and there I've found text which was encrypted via<br/> Base64 encryption.<br/>
 ![httpauth]({{ "/images/indexpage_source_code.png" | absolute_url }})
 <br/>
 (for base64 decryption I'm using: https://www.base64decode.org/)